HarvestersCrew/CorpusHarvester/doc/cli.md

 - `files`
     - `--id ID` : displays informations about the file with the given ID
     - `list` : used to build a complex query
-        - `--page NBR` : needs to be at the front of the query, start at 0 (**required**)
+        - `--number NBR` : needs to be at the front, number of results per page (default: 0 = unlimited)
-        - `--number NBR` : needs to be after the page, number of results per page (default: 100)
+        - `--page NBR` : works in conjuction with number, to paginate the result (default: 0 = the first page)
         - `--order ORDER` : specifies the return order (API asc/desc or size asc/desc)
         - `--type TYPE` : needs to be after the page, number and order (if specified), can appear multiple times (text, image)
         - `--source NAME` : specifies a request on this source name, can also appear many times
         - `--PARAM_NAME VALUE` : specifies a parameter on the nearest source on the left, can also appear many times
         - `--op OP` : specifies the comparison operator (=, !=, <, >, <=, >=) on a previous parameter.
 If none is used, = will be used

-### Build command example:
+## Build commands example:

+### DB
+These commands work with both the `files list` and `corpus create`.

-- `harvester list --page 2 --number 150 --type image` : will get all files from image APIs in the DB starting from the 301st to the 450th
+- `harvester files list --number 150 --page 2 --type image` : will get all files from image APIs in the DB starting from the 301st to the 450th
-- `harvester list --number 50 --order size_desc` : will get the 50 heaviest files in the DB
+- `harvester files list --number 50 --order size_desc` : will get the 50 heaviest files in the DB
-- `harvester list --source Twitter --retweets 50 --op ">" --source TMDB_Poster` : retrieves all tweets with more than 50 retweets and all posters from TMDB in default order, and only the 0th page with default number per page (100).
-So beware, all requests won't necessarly appear in the result
+- `harvester files list --source Twitter --retweets 50 --op ">" --source TMDB_Poster` : retrieves all tweets with more than 50 retweets and all posters from TMDB in default order
-- `harvester list --type image --source Twitter --retweets 50 --op ">" --source TMDB_Poster` : same as above, but will only retrieve the posters
+- `harvester files list --type image --source Twitter --retweets 50 --op ">" --source TMDB_Poster` : same as above, but will only retrieve the posters
-- `harvester list --number 1000 --source Twitter` : retrieves the 1000 first tweets in the DB
+- `harvester files list --number 1000 --source Twitter` : retrieves the 1000 first tweets in the DB

 ## Settings
 - `logger` : displays the (2 or 3, output path is not displayed if the output is stdout) logger settings